 \subsubsection{Predictive Gaze Analysis}

-Predicting the future gaze locations enhances the efficiency of gaze-based rendering techniques, particularly foveated rendering; therefore, methods combining gaze prediction and foveated rendering have gained strong momentum in recent years.
-This section discusses the related algorithms for gaze location prediction, scanpath prediction, and saliency map generation.
+Predicting the future gaze locations enhances the efficiency of gaze-based rendering techniques, particularly foveated rendering.
+Therefore, methods that combine gaze prediction and foveated rendering have gained significant momentum in recent years.
+This section discusses the algorithms for gaze location prediction, scanpath prediction, and saliency map generation.
 Table~\ref{tab:sec_4_2_2} provides an overview of the papers in this section.